AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/05_break_continue.rst

     };

 -------------------------------------------------------
-Returning a value with "loop" and "break"
+Returning a Value with "loop" and "break"
 -------------------------------------------------------

     - Only :rust:`loop` is a looping construct and an expression